What's New in LiteLLM 1.93.0-dev.1

 • End-to-end latency — from your application sending the request to receiving the full response

 Track all three via the litellm latency histogram.
 Separate p50 from p95 and p99.
 A healthy p50 with a spiking p99 means you have tail latency outliers — often a specific model or provider behaving badly under load.
+For the deeper latency story — how TTFT, TPOT, and end-to-end each decompose into provider, network, and queue time, plus the PromQL that actually catches a regression before users do — the LLM latency monitoring 2026 guide walks through the metric definitions, alert thresholds, and dashboard patterns that work in production.

 4. Error Rate by Provider